Studies in Addictions

 These pages are for existing LAU/University of Leeds students only.

-Following a review with University of Leeds of our module and programme portfolio, we are not recruiting new students for 2017 (March or September).
+Following a review with University of Leeds of our module and programme portfolio, we are not recruiting new students for 2017/18 (either in the autumn or the new year).

 Please accept our apologies for any inconvenience caused.

-Timetables for practice-based modules running in February 2017 can be found via the readings page.
+Timetables for existing students undertaking practice-based modules running in October 2017 can be found via the readings page.

 About the Training Department